Four-phase logic: History

-Boysel recalls that four-phase dynamic logic allowed him to achieve 10X the packing density, 10X the speed, and 1/10 the power, compared to other MOS techniques being used at the time (metal-gate saturated-load PMOS logic), using the first-generation MOS process at Fairchild.
+Boysel recalls that four-phase dynamic logic allowed him to achieve 10X the packing density, 10X the speed, and 1/10 the power compared to other MOS techniques being used at the time (metal-gate saturated-load PMOS logic), using the first-generation MOS process at Fairchild.

 Structure

-There are basically two types of logic gate – a '1' gate and a '3' gate.
+There are two types of logic gates – a '1' gate and a '3' gate.
 These differ only in the clock phases used to drive them.
-A gate can have any logic function; thus potentially each and every gate has a customized layout.
+A gate can have any logic function; thus, potentially, every gate has a customized layout.
 An example 2-input NAND 1 gate and an inverter 3 gate, together with their clock phases (the example uses NMOS transistors), are shown below:

-The ϕ1 and ϕ3 clocks need to be non-overlapping, as do the ϕ2 and ϕ4 clocks.
-Considering the 1 gate, during the ϕ1 clock high time (also known as the precharge time) the output C precharges up to V(ϕ1)−Vth, where Vth represents the threshold of the precharge transistor.
-During the next quarter clock cycle (the sample time), when ϕ1 is low and ϕ2 is high, C either stays high (if A or B are low) or C gets discharged low (if A and B are high).
+The Φ1 and Φ3 clocks need to be non-overlapping, as do the Φ2 and Φ4 clocks.
+Considering the 1 gate, during the Φ1 clock high time (also known as the precharge time), the output C precharges up to V(Φ1)−Vth, where Vth represents the threshold of the precharge transistor.
+During the next quarter clock cycle (the sample time), when Φ1 is low, and Φ2 is high, C either stays high (if A or B are low) or C gets discharged low (if A and B are high).

 The A and B inputs must be stable throughout this sample time.
-The output C becomes valid during this time – and therefore a 1 gate output can't drive another 1 gate's inputs.
-Hence 1 gates have to feed 3 gates and they in turn have to feed 1 gates.
+The output C becomes valid during this time – and therefore, a 1 gate output can't drive another 1 gate's inputs.
+Hence 1 gates have to feed 3 gates, and they, in turn, have to feed 1 gates.

 One more thing is useful – 2 and 4 gates.
-A 2 gate precharges on ϕ1 and samples on ϕ3:
+A 2 gate precharges on Φ1 and samples on Φ3:

-and a 4 gate precharges on ϕ3 and samples on ϕ1.
+and a 4 gate precharges on Φ3 and samples on Φ1.

-Gate interconnection rules are: 1 gates can drive 2 gates and/or 3 gates; 2 gates can drive only 3 gates, 3 gates can drive 4 gates and/or 1 gates, 4 gates can drive only 1 gates:
+Gate interconnection rules are: 1 gates can drive 2 gates and/or 3 gates; 2 gates can drive only 3 gates; 3 gates can drive 4 gates and/or 1 gates; 4 gates can drive only 1 gates:

 Usage

-Four-phase logic works well; in particular there are no race hazards because every combinational logic gate includes a register.
+Four-phase logic works well; in particular, there are no race hazards because every combinational logic gate includes a register.
 It's worth noting that the layout does not require the bussing of any power supplies – only clock lines are bussed.
 Also, since the design technique is ratioless (cf. static logic), many designs can use minimum-size transistors.